-TAP, or Tapped and Packed as was, is a chain of three coffee shops in central London.
+TAP, or Tapped and Packed as was, is a chain of three coffee shops (now four) in central London.
 The Tottenham Court Road branch was the first one I tried: I was there in February and again in April.
 Although TAP was packed (pun intended) and busy both times, I found it a lovely place to sit and chill for a while.
 I like its look and feel and love many of the little touches, such as the re-use of Black Treacle tins for sugar and jam jars for water.
 Milk for your filter coffee comes in dinky little glass flasks.
 Such small things please me.

 TAP’s reputation is built on its coffee, particularly its single-origin beans which are rotated on a regular basis (perversely I had espresso; I know, I confuse myself at times).
 It also does a range of food and cake.
 Bizarrely, since I was there late on a Wednesday evening for my first visit when all the food was gone, I was told off by the staff and made to promise to come back at lunch time (which I did) so that I could see what else was on offer.
 You have to admire such passionate employees!

 December 2017: TAP has been bought by the Department of Coffee and Social Affairs chain.
 I don’t know what this will mean for TAP and whether it will retain its own unique character, so watch this space!